dwavesystems/dwave-networkx/README.rst

 License
 =======

 Released under the Apache License 2.0.
+See LICENSE file.

 Contributing
 ============